In This Article Expand or collapse the "in this article" section Los Angeles and Cinema

 • Davis, Mike.
 City of Quartz: Excavating the Future in Los Angeles.
 New York: Verso, 1990.

-Interpreting Los Angeles history from a Marxist perspective, Davis is most effective early in his book when he divides into different groups the pioneers that projected different images of Los Angeles during the early half of the 20th century: the boosters, the noir literature authors, the Weimar diaspora, and the scientists of Cal Tech, to name a few.
+Interpreting Los Angeles history from a Marxist perspective, Davis is most effective early in his book when he divides into different groups the pioneers who projected different images of Los Angeles during the first half of the twentieth century: the boosters, the noir literature authors, the Weimar diaspora, and the scientists of Cal Tech, to name a few.

-• Klein, Norman.
-The History of Forgetting: Los Angeles and the Erasure of Memory.
-New York: Verso, 2008.
+• Klein, Norman M. The History of Forgetting: Los Angeles and the Erasure of Memory.
+London: Verso, 2008.

-Klein provides a continuation to Davis 1990 by critically interrogating the myths on which the city was founded.
-This text is part of a constellation of critical frameworks that are useful for using Los Angeles Cinema as a site for developing alternative histories of Los Angeles.
+Provides a continuation to Davis 1990 by critically interrogating the myths on which the city was founded.
+Part of a constellation of critical frameworks that are useful for using Los Angeles Cinema as a site for developing alternative histories of Los Angeles.

 • McWilliams, Carey.
 Southern California: An Island on Land.
 Santa Barbara, CA: Peregrine Smith, 1973.